Department of Informatics

 The Department of Informatics also offers a doctoral degree in information science.

-Degree Requirements for Bachelor of Arts in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Information Science)
+Degree Requirements for Bachelor of Arts in Interdisciplinary Studies with a faculty-initiated concentration in Information Science

 General Program B.A.: A minimum of 45 credits including:

 I INF 100X Information and Internet Access (3)

 I INF 301 The Information Environment (3)

 I INF 499W Senior Seminar in Information Science (3)